sacylkowski/README-generator/Develop/newREADME.md

   npm install

   ## Usage
+  hah

   ## License
+  Copyright (C) 2022
-  This project is licensed under MIT
+  gf is licensed under GNU General Public License 2.0.
+  Read more about GNU General Public License 2.0 <a href="undefined">here</a>

   ## Contributing
- pull then look at issues
+ isdf

   ## Tests
- npm run test
+ jdhkk

   ## Questions
-  If you have any questions, please reach out on <a href="https://github.com/sacylkowski/">GitHub</a> or you can <a href="mailto:sacylkowski@gmail.com">E-mail me</a>.
+  If you have any questions, please reach out on <a href="https://github.com/hassj/">GitHub</a> or you can <a href="mailto:sacylkowski@gmail.com">E-mail me</a>.